Associate Professor Erica Southgate

 Virtual reality is here for good

-I am an Associate Professor of Education at the University of Newcastle, Australia.
-I believe that everyone has the potential to succeed, and that digital technology can be used to level the playing field of privilege.
+I am a maker of computer games for literacy, an education technology ethicist, and an immersive learning researcher.
+As an Associate Professor of Emerging Technology for Education, I believe that everyone has the potential to succeed, and that digital technology can be used to level the playing field of privilege to foster creative and critical thinking in students of all ages.

 Currently I am using immersive virtual reality (VR) to create solutions to enduring educational and social problems.
 Playing and experimenting with technology can build a strong skill and mind set and every student, regardless of their economic situation, should have access to amazing technology for learning.